aspose-words/Aspose.Words-Documentation/en/net/faq/_index.md

 {{% alert color="primary" %}}

-You can find more detailed information about mail merge in the [“Mail Merge and Reporting”](/words/net/mail-merge-and-reporting/) documentation section.
+You can find more detailed information about mail merge in the [Mail Merge and Reporting](/words/net/mail-merge-and-reporting/) documentation section.

 {{% /alert %}}